dwyl/phase-three/plan.md

 effective as an organisation but may not already exist

 #### Goals
-Initially centred on:
++ Do we use the product _every day_?
++ Further goals to be set:
   + Date for MVP
-+ Number of _active_ users by the end of the calendar year (based on repeated interaction with the app, [not time spent on it](https://github.com/dwyl/hq/issues/149#issuecomment-269154087))
+  + Number of _active_ people by the end of the calendar year (based on repeated interaction with the app, [not time spent on it](https://github.com/dwyl/hq/issues/149#issuecomment-269154087))
-+ Break-even date
-+ Targets on quantitative feedback from people using the application

 #### What?
-Our first products will be [time](github.com/dwyl/time) (name TBC!) and [tudo](github.com/dwyl/tudo).
+Our **first products** will be [time](github.com/dwyl/time) (name TBC!) and [tudo](github.com/dwyl/tudo).
 Built with a modular architecture, this application will be a cross between a to-do list and a time tracking application.

-+ Still love the strapline: 'Getting through your must-dos to get to your want-tos', though I'm not sure this accurately reflects the aims anymore
+Our products will benefit from a positive [network effect](https://medium.com/evergreen-business-weekly/the-power-of-network-effects-why-they-make-such-valuable-companies-and-how-to-harness-them-5d3fbc3659f8#.6w6z2hjew) where increased usage of the product leads to it being a more valuable product for everyone (plays into open source).

-+ Key aims:
+#### Key aims:
++ Effortlessness (e.g. one-click timer start)
++ Minimum friction (e.g. If a GitHub URL is added as a task, all of the data is pulled from GitHub and filled in automatically)
++ Improved focussed time
-  + Effective time management (understand where it is going & how to improve)
++ Effective time management (understand where your time is going & how to improve)
 + Improved team communication
-  + Improved focussed time
-  + Deliver work
 + Focus on the individual's potential/productivity first
 + Ability to share with the team built in from the beginning so people know when they would be interrupting ("I'm on fire" one-click warning to others :wink:) - key is to do a lot of research around what people _want_ to share and what they want to be shared _with them_

- + Minimum friction wherever possible, e.g. one-click start of timers, recognition of a github URL & data filled in automatically
- + We want our products to benefit from a positive [network effect](https://medium.com/evergreen-business-weekly/the-power-of-network-effects-why-they-make-such-valuable-companies-and-how-to-harness-them-5d3fbc3659f8#.6w6z2hjew) where increased usage of the product leads to it being a more valuable product for everyone (plays into open source)
+//TODO fill out CRM section
 + CRM - so many thoughts to write out on this

 There are many 'small' enhancements we will be making to increase the effectiveness